inveniosoftware/docs-invenio-rdm/docs/develop/topics/administration_panel.md

 The class defined for the custom view must be registered as an entry point, as follows:

-Edit the setup.cfg in the module and add:
+Edit the setup.cfg of your module and add:

 ```ini
 [options.entry_points]